seralexeev/xrabbit.dev/README.md

 date: 25-05-2025
 ```

-Connecting the controller turned out to be simple and everything worked the first time.
-On R2 I plan to make the trigger move forward.
-The value range from 0 to 255 can be normalized to the range for roboclaw (-32767, 32767) with a simple formula.
+Connecting the controller turned out to be easy and everything worked the first time.
+I’m thinking of making the R2 trigger control forward movement.
+The value range from 0 to 255 can be normalized to roboclaw’s range (-32767, 32767) with a simple formula.

 ---